-The Virginia Coalfield Economic Development Authority (VCEDA) made 10 grant and loan awards drawn from coal tax revenues totaling \$19.7 million between FY10 and FY18 (Table F-1).
-This is just a subset of the total number of projects that VCEDA funded during that time.
+The Virginia Coalfield Economic Development Authority (VCEDA) made 10 grant and loan awards drawn from coal tax revenues totaling \$20.7 million between FY10 and FY18 (Table F-1).
 Two awards (a loan to Appalachian Biofuels, LLC for \$800,000 in FY15 and a grant to Pyott-Boone Electronics, Inc. for \$250,000 in FY12) were canceled before any disbursements were made.
 The eight funded projects fell into three categories: low interest loans for business location and expansion (53 percent), regional industrial park development (20.4 percent), and education and workforce development (26.6 percent).
 Few of the projects can be fully evaluated at this time since they are either still underway or represent industrial park development, training, and other infrastructure construction that are long-term investments designed to attract business activity and improve worker productivity in the future.
 The actual cost of the \$10.4 million in loans cannot be assessed until the projects are completed since they are revolving loans.